Final Fantasy IV: Reception

 It has been included in various lists of the best games of all time.
 Nintendo Power included it in the "100 Greatest Nintendo Games" lists, placing it ninth in 1997's issue 100, and twenty-eighth in 2005's issue 200.
 IGN included it in its top 100 lists of the greatest games of all time, ranking it #9 in 2003, as the highest-ranking RPG, and at #26 in 2005, as the highest rated Final Fantasy title on the list.
 In 2007, it was ranked at #55, behind Final Fantasy VI and Final Fantasy Tactics.
 Famitsu released a reader poll in 2006 ranking it as the sixth best game ever made.
 It was also listed among the best games of all time by Electronic Gaming Monthly in 2001 and 2006, Game Informer in 2001 and 2009, GameSpot in 2005, and GameFAQs in 2005, 2009 and 2014.

 Weekly Famitsu gave Final Fantasy Collection a score of 54 out of 60 points, scored by a panel of six reviewers.
 The Game Boy Advance version, Final Fantasy IV Advance, was met with praise from reviewers, although a few noted the game's graphics do not hold up well to current games, especially when compared to Final Fantasy VI.
 Reviewers noted that some fans may still nitpick certain errors in the new translation.
 The Nintendo DS version of the game was praised for its visuals, gameplay changes and new cutscenes.
-It was a nominee for Best RPG on the Nintendo DS in IGN's 2008 video game awards.
+It was a nominee for Best RPG on the Nintendo DS in IGNs 2008 video game awards.